2007 Poinsettia Bowl: Post-game effects

-Utah's win was the seventh-straight bowl win for the Utes, a record that tied it with Boston College for the most consecutive bowl-game wins in NCAA history.
-Two weeks later, Boston College won the 2007 Champs Sports Bowl, its eighth consecutive bowl game win.
+Utah's win was the seventh-straight bowl win for the Utes, dating back to the 1999 Las Vegas Bowl.
+Which the Utes won against Fresno State.
+Setting the program record for most consecutive bowl game wins at that point in time.

 The 2007 Poinsettia Bowl was the last time the bowl would feature a matchup between an at-large team and the second-place Mountain West Conference team.
 Prior to the game, Poinsettia Bowl officials announced that the at-large half of the matchup would be replaced by the Pacific-10 Conference's seventh-place team in 2008.
 In 2009, the Pac-10's sixth-place team would be granted a bid to the Poinsettia Bowl.